 The Company has authorized 10,000,000 shares of Series A Cumulative Preferred Stock (the "Series A Preferred Stock").
-As of December 30, 2013 there were no shares of the Company's Series A Preferred Stock issued and outstanding.
+As of the date of this prospectus there were no shares of the Company's Series A Preferred Stock issued and outstanding.